-Express your unique sense of style in the art you choose to display.
-If you’re an artist yourself, why not proudly display your own work in the kitchen for guests to admire over dinner?
-Those who prefer a more nostalgic aesthetic can incorporate vintage wares and retro decor, as such elements blend in seamlessly with the colours and textures commonly used in urban interiors.
-Sometimes even the most contemporary of designs can do with a little tinge of the past.
+Express your unique sense of style through the art you choose to display.
+If you’re an artist yourself, display your own work in the kitchen for guests to admire over dinner.
+Those who prefer a more nostalgic aesthetic can incorporate vintage wares and retro decor.
+Such elements blend in seamlessly with the colours and textures commonly used in urban interiors.
+Sometimes, even the most contemporary of designs can benefit from a little tinge of the past.

 The urban kitchen is a great place for making a striking design statement.
 For instance, free standing furniture allows you to make a statement by playing with interesting forms and materials.
 From chairs and stools, to lamps and tables, choosing the right furnishings can truly define a space.
 Urban kitchens often feature minimalist furnishings: think tables with spindly legs that create a ‘floating’ effect, decluttering your eye line and opening up floor space below.

 Pendants are not only great for achieving an eye catching combination of light and colour above your kitchen worktops.
-They are also standalone design statements in their own right, often approaching the status of sculptures as well as lighting fixtures.
+They’re also standalone design statements in their own right, often approaching the status of sculptures as well as lighting fixtures.
 A beautifully designed pendant can look almost ethereal when made to stand out against the right worktop materials.

 Minimalism has been a defining trend in kitchen design throughout the past decade.
-If being incredibly organised is more your style, then sleek and simple urban interiors would make for an efficient design choice.
+If being incredibly organised is more your style, then sleek and simple urban interiors make for an efficient design choice.
 But you don’t have to go minimal just for the sake of going minimal.
 Urban design is about crafting your perfect atmosphere in spite of trends and fashions!

 For a helping hand in designing your new kitchen and a friendly chat with a professional designer, contact the award-winning team at Burnhill Kitchens!
 We’ll be happy to offer you our expertise in all things interior design, whether urban, traditional, rustic, or modern.